HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_bulkupdate_updateitem.png)

         !!!note
+            Bulk updates for owners or authors can only be applied to content items, site areas, authoring templates, components, categories, folders, projects, segments, workflow actions, portal pages and items to which you have edit access.
+To date, adding up to 100 users and updating up to 7000 items have been tested successfully.

+        !!!note
             For the **Replace** action, there are two fields each for users and groups involved in the action: **Remove users** and **Remove groups**, **Add users** and **Add groups**.
 In the **Remove users** or **Remove groups** field, enter a value according to the selected attribute of the user or group you want to replace with the value you will add in the **Add users** or **Add groups** field.

         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_update_criteria.png)